socialdrones/iHDI2020/index.md

 <p>Drones are becoming ubiquitous.
 Current applications include logistics, construction, security, emergencies, and photography.
 Emerging applications like exercise, companionship, and tangible user interfaces are active research topics within the CHI community.</p>

 <p>Knowledge from a wealth of disciplines can inform new drone applications; and communication between different disciplines (design, engineering, social sciences, humanities...) is essential.
-To this end, the <strong>Interdisciplinary Workshop on Human-Drone Interaction (iHDI 2020)</strong> aims to intertwine diverse perspectives, as a platform for researchers and practitioners learning from each other.</p>
+To this end, the <strong>Interdisciplinary Workshop on Human-Drone Interaction (iHDI 2020)</strong> aims to intertwine diverse perspectives, as a platform for researchers and practitioners who learn from each other.</p>

 <p>We seek high quality contributions exploring HDI from a plethora of perspectives, including but not limited to: empirical research, engineering, design, theory, art, and opinions.</p>